- Some Quick Facts

 - Road rage incidents are on the rise.
 In 2020, 42 people a month on average have been shot and killed or wounded in road rage incidents.
 That’s nearly double the monthly average for the four years prior.
 So far this year, someone has been shot and killed or injured every 18 hours.

-People Are Loosing Their Minds
+People Are Losing Their Minds

 Here is a direct quote from Andy Zipser who recently sold his campground:

 “Most RVers have already experienced the reservation crunch.
 As widely noted, the days of being able to start looking mid-afternoon for a campground site that evening are, with rare exceptions, long behind us.
-And that’s stressful for campers, of course But it’s also stressful for campground owners, who get confronted by the full spectrum of negative human emotions from RVers desperate for a spot to land that night or next weekend.”
+And that’s stressful for campers, of course, But it’s also stressful for campground owners, who get confronted by the full spectrum of negative human emotions from RVers desperate for a spot to land that night or next weekend.”

 *Side Note -we’ve been talking about this trend of campgrounds filling up for a while now.
 And we’ve felt the crunch ourselves!

 Andy goes on to say: “There’s a lot of pleading and guilt-tripping, with fanciful stories (some of which may even be true) of medical emergencies or deaths in the family; there’s a lot of brow-beating and threatening.
 And there’s wheedling and conniving, with site requirements such as length of unit or power needs magically changing.
 All in search of a workable combination.
 Ironically, one of the industry’s biggest vulnerabilities in this regard has been its growing reliance on online reservations.
-Which require campers to enter information.
+Which requires campers to enter information.
 Such as whether they have a fifth wheel or a motorcoach before showing what sites are available.
 None available?
 No problem — the camper simply fudges the variables until something works.
 Reasoning that if there are no sites for a 35-foot unit, surely they’ll be able to squeeze into one that’s only 30 feet.
 Guess whose fault it is when they arrive and don’t fit?”